jarrettv/Mini-V/docs/BuildGuide.md

   * The magnets should hold the bed firmly, even when upside down

 > [!CAUTION]
-> Not a problem, but a small amount of movement is possible if you yank on the bed
+> Not a problem, but a small amount of movement is normal if you yank on the bed

 ### Bed wiring
 * Add some cable sleeve and route the wires thru the hole near the Z1 lead screw